bestsuperdev/react-markdown-code-loader/readme.md

 This loader parses markdown files and converts them to a React Stateless Component.
-It will also parse FrontMatter to import dependencies and render components along with it’s source code.
+It will also parse FrontMatter to import dependencies and render components along with it’s source code and offer export code sources

 We developed this loader in order to make the process of creating styleguides for React components easier

+this is fork from

 ## Usage